A night at the Dorchester: women groped and harassed at ‘most un-PC event of the year’

 At 10pm last Thursday night, Jonny Gould took to the stage in the ballroom at London’s Dorchester Hotel.
 “Welcome to the most un-PC event of the year,” he roared.

-The sports broadcaster was there to host a charity auction – the centrepiece of a secretive annual event, the Presidents Club Charity Dinner.
+Mr Gould – who presented Channel 5’s Major League Baseball show* – was there to host a charity auction, the centrepiece of a secretive annual event, the Presidents Club Charity Dinner.

 The gathering’s official purpose is to raise money for worthy causes such as Great Ormond Street Hospital, the world-renowned children’s hospital in London’s Bloomsbury district.

-Note: * This article was amended at 13.45 on January 24th, 2018 to make clear that the Jonny Gould referred to is not the radio and TV presenter who has worked at (among others) Smooth Radio, talkRADIO, and Sky News